-A few months went by.
-Then the angel Gabriel visited a young woman named Mary.
-You probably remember what happened.
+After a few months went by, the angel Gabriel visited a young woman named Mary.
+You probably remember that Gabriel told Mary she was going to have a baby.

-ASK: Mary was going to be a mother!
-Who would be her baby?
+ASK: Who was Mary's baby?
 Jesus, the Promised Messiah.

 Mary went to visit her cousin, Elizabeth, to tell her the news.
-Elizabeth's belly was already growing quite large with baby John inside.
+John was already growing inside of Elizabeth.